bbauska/JS-Tips-JavaScript/README.md

 the constructor indicates that the onPlayerReady function will execute when the onReady event fires and that the onPlayerStateChange function will execute when the onStateChange event fires.
-As mentioned in the Getting started section, instead of writing an empty <div> element on your page, which the player API's JavaScript code will then replace with an <iframe> element, you could create the <iframe> tag yourself.
+As mentioned in the Getting started section, instead of writing an empty &lt;div&gt; element on your page, which the player API's JavaScript code will then replace with an &lt;iframe&gt; element, you could create the &lt;iframe&gt; tag yourself.
 The first example in the Examples section shows how to do this.

 <pre>
-<iframe id="player" type="text/html" width="640" height="390"
+&lt;iframe id="player" type="text/html" width="640" height="390"
   src="http://www.youtube.com/embed/M7lc1UVf-VE?enablejsapi=1&origin=http://example.com"
-  frameborder="0"></iframe>
+  frameborder="0"&gt;&lt;/iframe&gt;
 </pre>

-Note that if you do write the <iframe> tag, then when you construct the YT.Player object, you do not need to specify values for the width and height, which are specified as attributes of the <iframe> tag, or the videoId and player parameters, which are are specified in the src URL.
+Note that if you do write the &lt;iframe&gt; tag, then when you construct the YT.Player object, you do not need to specify values for the width and height, which are specified as attributes of the &lt;iframe&gt; tag, or the videoId and player parameters, which are are specified in the src URL.
 As an extra security measure, you should also include the origin parameter to the URL, specifying the URL scheme (http:// or https://) and full domain of your host page as the parameter value.
 While origin is optional, including it